opdavies/oliverdavies.uk/source/_talks/things-you-should-know-about-php.md

         date: 2022-03-09
 ---

-An introduction to PHP, presented to the Swansea Software Development Community (SSDC) meetup.
+An introduction to PHP, presented to the Swansea Software Development Community (SSDC) meetup and PHP South West.